Should I Wrap My Tattoo At Night Before Bed?

 In the process of getting a new tattoo, your skin’s barrier will be broken, and you’re left exposed to bacterial infections.
 The healing process is crucial not only to get a healthy, outstanding tattoo but also to protect you from infections.

 When it comes to tattoos, opinions and methods may vary.
-After thorough research and considering methods backed-up by tattoo artists, we recommend wrapping before sleep.
+After thorough research and considering methods backed-up by tattoo artists, we recommend keeping your tattoo wrapped for your first night of sleep.

 How to Wrap Your Tattoo Before Sleeping: A Step-by-Step Guide